Terms and conditions

 9.10.
 Please note that one booking for an online training event gives access for one participant.
 Where multiple bookings are made by a centre, or more than one participant logs on to an event, AQA will charge for the actual number of participants logging on to the event.

 9.11.
-In-school training will be delivered in accordance with the In-school Support Guidance.
+In-school training will be delivered in accordance with the in-school training information.

 Dietary and special requirements